nmt/CartCodeChallenge2020/readme.md

 [Preview on Netlify](https://jolly-feynman-1d340e.netlify.app/apac/index.html)!

 ## How to run the app locally
-- In your terminal, navigate to the root directory of the repo
+- In your terminal, navigate to the root directory of the repository
 - `npm i`
 - `npm run start`
-- In your browser, navigate to [http://dev.apac.com:8080/](http://dev.apac.com:8080/)
+- In your browser, navigate to [http://dev.apac.com:8080/](http://dev.apac.com:8080/).
     - See [sku](https://seek-oss.github.io/sku/#/./docs/getting-started) for more details

 ## How to use the app